L The List

-Women Have Multiple, Viable, Birth Control OptionsIf a man and a woman wish to have sexual intercourse and protect themselves from sexually transmitted infections then of course condoms are the most effective contraceptive.
-But if a woman simply wishes not to get pregnant – perhaps in addition to condoms or instead of (if they are, for instance, married or in a long-term monogamous committed relationship) – they have many other options.
+Women Have Multiple, Viable, Birth Control OptionsIf a man and a woman wish to have sexual intercourse and protect themselves from sexually transmitted diseases, then of course, condoms are the most effective contraceptive.
+But if a woman simply wishes not to get pregnant – perhaps in addition to condoms or in lieu of (if they are, for instance, married or in a long-term monogamous committed relationship) – they have many other options.

-Birth Control Pills, shots, rings, diaphragms, patches and more allow a woman to dramatically reduce their body’s ability to procreate and what’s more, allow them to change their minds and actually procreate should they make that choice later on.
+Birth control pills, shots, rings, diaphragms, patches, and more allow a woman to dramatically reduce their body’s ability to procreate, and they allow them to change their minds and actually procreate should they make that choice later on.

 Men?
 They have condoms.
 Or condoms.

-Unless they opt for a vasectomy, i.e. surgery.
+Unless they opt for a vasectomy.
 So it's either rubber or surgery.

 One option is inconvenient and diminishes sexual pleasure, while the other is somewhat permanent.
 Men are still waiting on a pill, shot or some other form of reliable contraceptive that can give them control over their ability to procreate.